Newburgh–Beacon Bridge

-The Hamilton Fish Newburgh–Beacon Bridge is a cantilever toll bridge that spans the Hudson River in New York State.
+The Newburgh–Beacon Bridge is a continuous truss toll bridge that spans the Hudson River in New York State.
 The bridge carries Interstate 84 (I-84) and New York State Route 52 (NY 52) between Newburgh and Beacon and consists of two separate spans.
 The original northern span, which now carries westbound traffic, was opened on November 2, 1963, as a two-lane (one in each direction) bridge.
 A second span, completed in 1980, now carries all eastbound traffic.
-Still often referred to by its original name, the Newburgh–Beacon Bridge, in 1997 the bridge was rededicated in honor of Hamilton Fish III, a 12-term member of the U.S. House of Representatives, and his son and namesake Hamilton Fish IV, a 13-term member of the House.
+The span provides connections to the New York State Thruway (I-87) and U.S. Route 9W (US 9W) in Newburgh and US 9 in Fishkill.
+The bridges includes a 2204 ft cantilever span, with a main span of 1000 ft and side spans of 602 ft.
+The total length of all spans and approaches is 7855 ft for the north span and 7789 ft for the south span.
+The bridges, owned by the New York State Bridge Authority, carry six lanes of traffic and approximately 65,000 vehicles per day.
+The bridge is officially known as the Hamilton Fish Newburgh–Beacon Bridge.

 History

 Although original plans called for a four-lane bridge, funding difficulties resulted in the reduction in lanes.
-This span was designed by Modjeski & Masters and constructed by Frederick Snare, Drave, and Bethlehem Steel.
+This span was designed by Modjeski & Masters and constructed by Frederick Snare Corporation, Drave, and Bethlehem Steel.
+The now westbound bridge opened on November 2, 1963, carrying one lane of traffic in each direction.

-The bridge originally carried NY 52 traffic, which was light, but the construction of Interstate 84 pushed the bridge over capacity, and planning for additional capacity began in 1972.
-After considering double-decking (which the original bridge was not designed for) the decision was taken by NYSBA to add a second parallel span south of the original.

-The original span is made of steel that requires regular painting.
-The newer span is made of weathering steel (believed to be COR-TEN or similar, although sources are not clear), the surface of which intentionally corrodes, forming a brown colored protective layer that does not require paint.

-On November 1, 1980, this second, parallel span, also designed by Modjeski & Masters but constructed by the American Bridge Company, was opened to traffic.
-The original span was closed for renovation, to add a lane and to paint it brown to match the color of the new span, from December 1980 to June 1984.
-In 1997, the bridge was officially renamed the Hamilton Fish Newburgh–Beacon Bridge, although it is commonly referred to by its original name.